utsavbhattarai007/TicTacToe/README.md

 # TicTacToe
-This is a cross platform Game built with using C-Sharp Programming Language.
-This game will be avaiable in:
-- Console
-- DeskTop
-- Mobile
+This is simple game made by c# in vs code by js developer😂.